The Goldendoodle gets its name from its parent breeds—the Golden Retriever and the Poodle.

 The Goldendoodle is a relatively new hybrid dog.
 However, it has quickly caught on with dog lovers and breeders.
 It is now so popular there is even an association dedicated them!

 But this breed is not for everyone.
-There are some important things to know if you are thinking about inviting a Goldendoodle to join your family.
+There are some important things to know if you are thinking about inviting a one of these dogs to join your family.

 Hybrid breeds are actually not new in the canine world, although having an official name for them is quite new.
 In fact, every single purebred dog breed we know today began as some form of hybrid dog breed.
 This includes the Golden Retriever and Poodle.